 The financial statements report the College's share of the Local Government Pension Scheme (LGPS) on the College's balance sheet in line with the requirements of Financial Reporting Standard 102 (FRS102).
-This deficit has reduced during the year from £3.5m to £0 and reduced the surplus by £0.734m.
+There continues to be no asset or liability recognised in the scheme, the surplus has increased by £0.276m (2023 a reduction of ± 0.734 m).

-Due to the movement in the discount rate the actuarial report presents a net asset position of £10.4m at the year end.
+Due to the movement in the discount rate the actuarial report presents a net asset position of £11.5m at the year end.
 As the scheme was in an asset position a judgment was made in respect of the amount of asset that the College could benefit from and recognise in the financial statements.
 A net defined pension benefit is recognised at the lower of the accounting valuation and the asset recoverable amount (referred to as the asset ceiling).
 The recoverable amount is the present value of any economic benefit available from the scheme and is the higher of:

-- Any refund (referred to within the scheme regulations as an exit credit) that the sponsoring employer is unconditionally entitled to; and - The present value of any right that the sponsoring employer must reduce contributions.
+• Any refund (referred to within the scheme regulations as an exit credit) that the sponsoring employer is unconditionally entitled to; and

+• The present value of any right that the sponsoring employer must reduce contributions.

 As the Lancashire LGPS does not provide any rights to an exit credit, the second option was investigated.
-The actuary established that due to the Minimum Funding Requirement (MFR) exceeding the current service cost obligation, there would be no asset to recognise, as the College is always required to fund a higher amount than the future obligations.
+The actuary established that due to the Minimum Funding

+Requirement (MFR) exceeding the current service cost obligation, there would be no asset to recognise, as the College is always required to fund a higher amount than the future obligations.
 FRS 102 does make it clear that no additional liability should be recognised in respect of an MFR for past service costs.
 It is silent though on how a surplus (and indeed obligation) should be measured when there is an MFR.
 As the Lancashire LGPS does have an MFR, the second option must be utilised.
 Therefore, as the College will always have to satisfy an MFR of more than the future service cost, there is no asset benefit to recognise, assuming the scheme runs to perpetuity.
 Therefore, the balance within the College accounts is £0.

 Valuations of local government pension schemes must be undertaken every four years to measure the costs of benefits being provided.
 The 31 March 2022 marked the valuation date for LGPS valuations in England & Wales.
 Initial results were available in Autumn 2022 and the revised contributions were agreed upon by 31 March 2023.
 The College has the following revised results as a consequence of the valuation.
 The service rate of pay increase to 19.5% to March 2024, 20.2% to March 2025 and 20.8% to March 2026 from 17.4% to 01 April 2023.